tancredi/flickblaster-game/README.md

 # Documentation

 The documentation contained in `docs/` is generated using [Codo](https://github.com/netzpirat/codo).
-You can generate an updated version of it by running `cake docs`.
+You can generate an updated version by running `cake docs`.